Ph.D. Recipients Since 2000

 Sandra Perot: "Theatre Women and Cultural Diplomacy in the Transatlantic Anglophone World: 1752-1807"

-Jeffrey Kovach: "Nantucket Women: Public Authority and Education in the Eighteenth-Century Nantucket Quaker Women's Meeting and the Foundation for Female Activism"
+Jeffrey Kovach: "Nantucket Women: Public Authority and Education in the Eighteenth-Century Nantucket Quaker Women's Meeting and the Foundation for Female Activism."
+Currently Teaching Faculty, Charter Oak State College.

-Seanegan Sculley: "Good Gentlemen and Dirty Nasty People: The Formation of Military Tradition and Leadership in the Continental Army, 1775-1783"
+Seanegan Sculley: "Good Gentlemen and Dirty Nasty People: The Formation of Military Tradition and Leadership in the Continental Army, 1775-1783."
+Currently Academy Professor, United States Military Academy, West Point.

 Richard Taupier: “The Oirad of the Early 17th Century: Statehood and Political Ideology.”
-Currently Associate Director for Program Development, Office of Research and Deveopment UMass Amherst
+Retired; formerly Associate Director for Program Development, Office of Research and Deveopment UMass Amherst.

 Laura Miller: “All-American Vacationland: African American, Puerto Rican, and Italian Resorts in the Catskill Mountains, 1920-1980.”
 Research Fellow at Rockefeller Archive Center.